Praqma/OctoCopDD/blogpost.md

 ```

 ## Start the example application (Jenkins + Artifactory):
 Assume you have some containers running on the CoDe server.
 If you do not have anything at all, don't worry; there is an example/ directory in the repository, which has a very simple / minimal docker-compose file, which starts an instance of Jenkins and Artifactory.

-Before doing anything OCDD specific we can start that.
-So here it goes:
+Before doing anything OCDD specific we can start that:

 ```
 [kamran@dockerhost OctoCopDD]$ cd example/